microspectrometer/dev-kit-2020/README.md

 register addresses are `const` and hardcode them directly as if they were macros.
 I should investigate this.

+# TDD
+The primary benefit of TDD is *workflow*.
+TDD is a sane way to split an intimidating task into smaller tasks.
+Each task has a clear goal.
+Focus on the small goal while ignoring the intimidating task.
+An initial straw man task list gets the first few tasks queued up.
+As the tasks are developed into tests, the details become clearer and the task list is revised.
+By expressing each small task as code it is very clear:

+- how to proceed on the task
+- when the task is finished

+At some point, you step back and look at the list of completed tasks, i.e., the list of passing tests, and you realize the initial intimidating task is done.

+My old workflow was pretty simple.
+The drawback is that I end up with code that I am afraid to make changes to, which means at some point I am no longer able to add functionality without doing a complete rewrite.

+- start writing the application and check the control flow as I go by turning the debug LED red
+- bootstrap the application: as it grows, I am able to check more stuff, e.g., once there is USB communication, I have more ways to check that the code is actually doing what I think its doing
+- keep doing this until I've written the whole application

+My TDD workflow goes like this.
+I do not actively use this like a check list, this is just the flow I naturally follow after practicing TDD for the past 6 months.
+The embedded part are very recent habits I've noticed forming in the past week now that I've started working with the actual embedded targets:
+`simBrd` and `mBrd`.

+- write an embedded test application
+    - this is a very small piece of embedded code that tries to do something, e.g., write one byte or turn the debug LED red when a condition happens
+    - the only goal of this code is that it worksk
+    - do not worry about anything else
+    - proceed each line with a one-liner comment explaining what the code does, e.g., `Load the data and start the transmission.`
+        - the need for these is obvious because the code it explains is cryptic register names and bit names that require referencing the datasheet to interpret
+    - if there is a large block of code that works together, write a multi-line comment explaining how that block of code behaves under different conditions
+- get the embedded test to do what it claims
+- place the test code in a function that describes the test
+- add a multi-line comment to this function explaining all the conditions necessary to run this test
+- comment the test as passing with the date tested
+- commit the passing embedded test
+- now turn the embedded code into unit-tested lib code
+    - the one-liner comments become the function names in the lib
+    - the multiline block comments become the test cases
+- write an initial list of tests
+- pick a test to work on first
+- write a function with the test as the name and a body that asserts failure
+- get the test runner to compile and report the failure
+- create the `Operate` section: usually this is just calling the function
+- if the function does not exist yet, get the test runner to compile
+- once it compiles, I am back to a failing test
+- create the `Test` section: write the real test and erase the asserted failure
+- once I start expressing the test in code, it is clear what I need in terms of test setup and teardown
+- create the `Setup` and `Teardown` sections
+- check that this test fails
+- start editing the production code function body to make this test pass
+- git commit the passing test
+- think about a refactor:
+    - if I am unhappy with the production code or the test code
+    - and if I have an idea on how to make it better now
+    - then refactor and commit the passing refactored code.
+    - otherwise stick a `TODO` that says why I am unhappy
+    - it will become clear how to refactor after there are more tests in place
+- think about how this test affects the test list:
+    - often a test like `foo returns true when bar` begs a twin test like `foo returns false when not bar`
+    - getting the test to pass shows what functions are needed
+- continue this until all of the functionality of the passing embedded code is captured
+- the unit-tested lib code is the refactored version of the original embedded code
+- in small pieces, replace the embedded code with the lib code and check that the embedded test still passes
+- refactor the embedded code as much as possible: it should now be dead simple to understand when you come back to it in the future
+- this will often result in great example code:
+    - neat little functions that seem to application-specific to make them part of the lib, but will probably come in handy later when all of the libs are done and you are working on the final application
+- commit the final, refactored, passing, embedded test
+- if it is clear how to continue extending the lib code, go back to developing the lib, otherwise write some more embedded code

 # Mockist TDD
 ## Mocks are not fakes
-- *2017-07-19 Update: only mock when the test requires it*
+### 2017-07-19 Update: only mock when the test requires it
 - if possible, test behavior without comparing call lists
 - comparing call lists couples tests to implementation details
 - even tests that stub functions to mock-up a scenario by controlling return values may not need to compare call lists
 - tests require comparing call lists when:
     - there is no other way to check the behavior
     - the purpose of the test is to describe one path, e.g.: sad path or happy path

----
-- *This section was copied from repo `mock-object`*
+### This section was copied from repo `mock-object`
 - take any *mock-heavy* attitudes with a grain of salt `>*.*<`

 ---
 This register faking is not mocking.
 The fake register is just another dependency.
 Mocking is a way to pretend that the dependency exists without it